-An insurance broker (agent) sources (brokers) contracts for insurance on behalf of his/her customers.
-Basically, there are two types of insurance agents: those who work for an insurance company, and independent brokers who work for their clients.
+An insurance broker or agent source (brokers) contracts for insurance on behalf of his/ her customers.
+Basically, there are two types of insurance agents: those who work for one main insurance company, and independent brokers who work for their clients by vetting policies from many companies.
 Brokers who work for insurance companies can offer only the products and prices established by the company they work for.
 Independent insurance agents shop all insurance companies and try to offer the best coverage at the best price.

 Your insurance needs will fall into the two broad categories of personal and business.
-Areas of your personal life that should be covered by insurance policies include but may not be limited to
+Areas of your personal life that should be covered by insurance policies include but may not be limited to the following:

-- Household/renter's
+- Homeowner/rental

 - Automobile

-- Life (you/spouse)
+- Life insurance (you/spouse)

-- Disability (may fall under your practice agreement)
+- Disability

-- Umbrella policy
+- Umbrella liability policy

-- Health (may fall under your practice agreement)
+- Health (may be offered as a practice benefit)

-Areas of your professional life that require insurance coverage include but may not be limited to
+Areas of your professional life that require insurance coverage include but may not be limited to the following: